 Meredith J. Duncan

-George Butler Research Professor of Law
+Alumnae College Professor of Law

 B.A., Northwestern University; J.D., University of Houston

-As Director of Metropolitan Programs, Duncan oversees the award-winning Pre-Law Pipeline Program, a program designed to increase the diversity of the law school applicant pool.
-Her director responsibilities also involve working with the Juvenile Capital & Advocacy Project, a program whose mission is to reduce juvenile crime and delinquency and improve the long-term educational success rates and life outcomes for socially and economically disadvantaged juveniles.
+Professor Meredith J. Duncan is the Alumnae College Professor of Law and the Assistant Dean of Diversity, Equity, Inclusion & Metropolitan Programs at the University of Houston Law Center.
+Her areas of expertise include legal ethics, criminal law, and torts.
+As Assistant Dean of Diversity, Equity, Inclusion & Metropolitan Programs, Duncan oversees the Law Center’s award-winning Pre-Law Pipeline Program, a program designed to increase the diversity of the law school applicant pool.
+Her director responsibilities also involve working with the Juvenile and Children’s Advocacy Project, a program whose mission is to reduce juvenile crime and delinquency and improve the long-term educational success rates and life outcomes for socially and economically disadvantaged juveniles.